-A briefing document for a seminar held at Cumberland Lodge on 28th March 2017, with guest speaker, Julia Unwin CBE, former Chief Executive of the Joseph Rowntree Foundation and the Joseph Rowntree Housing Trust.
+Briefing Document for a seminar at Cumberland Lodge on 28 March 2017, with guest speaker, Julia Unwin CBE, former Chief Executive of the Joseph Rowntree Foundation and the Joseph Rowntree Housing Trust.

 With an opening address from Julia Unwin CBE, this Cumberland Seminar at Cumberland Lodge posed the question: can we have a socially cohesive society that is also fundamentally unequal?

 It brought together leading social commentators, parliamentarians, charity representatives and researchers to discuss key evidence and policy responses.